data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 3. `__array_interface__` has a `mask` attribute, which is a separate boolean array also implementing the `__array_interface__` protocol.
 4. Only fixed-length strings as sequence of char or unicode.
 5. Only NumPy datetime and timedelta, which are limited compared to what the Arrow format offers.
 6. No explicit support, however categoricals can be mapped to either integers or strings.
+Unclear how to communicate that information from producer to consumer.
 7. No explicit support, categoricals can only be mapped to integers.

 | *implementation*    | buffer protocol | `__array_interface__` |  DLPack   | Arrow C Data Interface |